 Originating in 2008/2009, CAN acted as a response to the financial crisis and rapidly rising fuel costs.
 The network lost importance as the crisis faded.
-SMC began intensively organizing the project at the end of March 2020 in response to the growing Covid crisis.
-Mayor Anne Watson was hoping the CAN network could be re-engaged and was delighted that SMC stepped up to manage the effort by recruiting and organizing neighborhood coordinators.
+SMC began intensively organizing the project at the end of March 2020 in response to the growing COVID pandemic.
+Mayor Anne Watson envisioned a re-engaged CAN network and was delighted that SMC stepped up to manage the effort by recruiting and organizing neighborhood coordinators.

 Please contact MontpelierCAN@gmail.com or call (802) 828-7375

 Getting to know your neighbors as people is an important concept in creating a resilient community.
-Even though we are practicing social distancing we can still have fun!
-Ideas might be to: throw a Netflix Party, start a neighborhood book club, pair-up with a virtual or real pen pal, hold an online cooking competition (Chopped-style for example choose 4 ingredients and cook on Zoom), create a garden with your neighbors or go to Montpelier Alive for other great ideas!
+Ideas might be to: start a neighborhood book club, create a garden with your neighbors, free-pile neighborhood exchange, or go to Montpelier Alive for other great ideas!

 Spending time outside is a great way to meet people, especially as COVID restrictions begin to ease.
 Some neighborhoods organize block parties and close off a street for a period of time.
 This requires working with the City of Montpelier and filling out a Street Closure Permit ahead of time.
 Please review more information here.
 We are happy to help with this process!
 SMC has created an event planning checklist that we would be happy to share with you.

 There are a number of ways neighborhoods can set up neighbor-to-neighbor communications:

 Neighborhood Information Kiosks!
-SMC is working with five Capital Area Neighborhoods to introduce a low-tech initiative: Neighborhood Information Kiosks (NIKs).
+SMC is working with six Capital Area Neighborhoods to introduce a low-tech initiative: Neighborhood Information Kiosks (NIKs).
 These kiosks are a focal point where community information can be shared.
-Folks can find updates from the Department of Public Works, neighborhood event postings, and other important local community initiatives.
-The new kiosks will be sandwich boards unique for each neighborhood.
+Folks can find updates from the Department of Public Works, neighborhood event postings, and other important, local community initiatives.
+The new kiosks will be sandwich boards, unique for each neighborhood.
 As they prove valuable to the neighbors, CAN and SMC will explore adding NIKs to more neighborhoods.
 The concept for Neighborhood Information Kiosks sprouted from Lee, one of the CAN Coordinators pictured here with Tom, SMC's AmeriCorps VISTA!
 SMC has been excited to construct and install these new neighborhood resources.
 Thank you to Timberhomes Vermont and the CAN volunteers for their work in creating these new information kiosks!
-You can find these new boards at St Paul Street, Loomis Street (by the Loomis St Exchange), Berlin St across from Cedar Hill, Robinhood Circle, and Park West & College Street neighborhood, Barre Street by the Senior Center, and one in front of City Hall.
+You can find these new boards on St Paul Street, Loomis Street (by the Loomis St Exchange), Berlin St across from Cedar Hill, Robinhood Circle, and Park West & College Street neighborhood.
+Here's a map of the NIK's locations.

-1) Neighborhood directory - akin to our (RIP) beloved White Pages, this can be as simple as a shared spreadsheet where neighbors voluntarily add-in their contact information and connect directly with each other or the group
+Neighborhood directory - akin to our beloved White Pages (r.i.p.), this can be as simple as a shared spreadsheet where neighbors voluntarily add-in their contact information and connect directly with each other or the group

-3) A neighborhood listserv - where one or a few people are responsible for maintaing it and sending out emails as desired
+A neighborhood listserv - where one or a few people are responsible for maintaining it and sending out emails as desired

 Since some neighbors are internet-free and some may have recently moved in, it's ideal to have more than 1 communication network set up, with 1 of them being internet-free.